wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/2-prepare-env/README.md

 After a successful installation of Node, it's time to install one of the most important pieces of this course: Nx.

 As said before, Nx has a lot of advantages and will help us a lot during our journey.
-Its documentation can be found at: <https://nx.dev>.

 It's not mandatory, but a way to get Nx is simply installing it globally using `npm`.
 So, open up your terminal, type `npm install -g nx`, and hit enter.

 <!-- ![Installing Nx CLI as a global dependency on npm](assets/npm-install-nx.png) -->